 In 2005, the Board adopted a deferred share unit plan which was established in order to provide DSUs to the external directors in recognition of their contribution to the Corporation and as an integral part of their overall compensation.
 The DSUs provided to the external directors as part of their compensation are intended to promote their identification with shareholder interests and to allow them to participate in the long-term success of the Corporation.
 The external directors must choose to receive between 50% and 100% of their annual board fees and up to 100% of all other fees in DSUs.
-In 2018, the Governance Committee approved an amendment to the DSU Plan relative to the timing of the payment of DSUs when a participant in the DSU Plan ceases to be a director for any reason whatsoever.
-Effective November 6, 2018, when a participant in the DSU Plan ceases to be a director for any reason whatsoever, he may select one (1) or two (2) payment dates for the DSUs subsequent to the date on which he ceased to be a director but such dates cannot be later than December 31 of the calendar year following the year in which the participant's termination occurred.
-The directors must advise the Corporate Secretary of their choice of payment date or dates of the DSUs at least five (5) business days prior to this date, it being understood that if a director does not send such a notice to the Corporate Secretary before December 1 of the calendar year following the year in which the participant's termination occurred, he will be deemed to have elected the fifth business day following December 1 of that year as the payment date of the DSUs.
-He will receive a lump sum payment in cash equal to the number of DSUs recorded in the participant's account multiplied by the closing price of the Common Shares (the average closing price of the Common Shares traded on the TSX during the five (5) trading days preceding the payment date), less applicable withholding taxes.
+On November 6, 2018, the Governance Committee approved an amendment to the DSU Plan relative to the timing of the payment of DSUs when a participant in the DSU Plan ceases to be a director for any reason whatsoever.
+Effective this date, when a Canadian participant in the DSU Plan ceases to be a director for any reason whatsoever, he may select one (1) or two (2) payment dates for the DSUs subsequent to the date on which he ceased to be a director but such dates cannot be later than December 31 of the calendar year following the year in which the participant's termination occurred.
+The directors must advise the Corporate Secretary of their choice of payment date or dates of the DSUs at least five (5) business days prior to this date, it being understood that if a director does not send such a notice to the Corporate Secretary before December 1 of the calendar year following the year in which the participant's termination occurred, he will be deemed to have elected the fifth (5th) business day following December 1 of that year as the payment date of the DSUs.
+During Fiscal 2023, the DSU plan was amended to include provisions for US Directors.
+For a U.S. Participant, the value of the DSUs shall be paid on the earlier of: a) the date that is six (6) months and one (1) day following the date on which the U.S. Participant incurs a separation from service within the meaning, and default rules, of the United States Internal Revenue Code; and b) the 30th day following the date of death of the U.S. Participant.
+For both Canadian and U.S. participants, a lump sum payment in cash will be made equal to the number of DSUs recorded in the participant's account multiplied by the closing price of the Common Shares (the average closing price of the Common Shares traded on the TSX during the five (5) trading days preceding the payment date), less applicable withholding taxes.